Reserve risk free by March 31st! Contact us for details.

 Abel Tasman National Park

-Today we journey by private van about an hour and a half to scenic Marahau, a small settlement on Tasman Bay.
-Once here, we embark on our hike through Abel Tasman National Park, 87 square miles of sheer beauty founded through the efforts of ornithologist Perrine Moncrieff.
 Our hike today is on a small section of trail that is declared one of the nation's Great Walks by the Department of Conservation.
-We join the ranks of other "trampers" — as hikers are locally known — as we make our way past stunning white-sand beaches, sweeping bays and dense forest.
+We join the ranks of other "trampers" — as hikers are locally known — as we make our way past stunning white-sand beaches, sweeping bays, and dense forest.

-Dinner tonight is on your own to explore one of the many casual, ethnic, or fine dining establishments in Nelson.
+Dinner is on your own to explore one of the many casual, ethnic, or fine dining establishments in Nelson.

 Transfer to Kaikoura; Marlborough Wine Region

 Our transfer today includes a scenic four-hour drive from Nelson.
-In the morning we visit a historic Marlborough Sounds farm to explore a unique forest and marine coastal reserve.
-We enjoy a scenic walk following a coastal trail through the lush forest reserves of the Marlborough Sounds region.
-Shaded by a canopy of beech and broadleaf trees, the Reserves contain native species including manuka, rimu, kahikatea and totara.
-Following the walk, our drive continues on to Blenheim through coastal villages, providing glimpses of the Pelorous Sound, one of the Marlborough Sounds.
+In the morning, we enjoy a lovely walk following a coastal trail through the lush forest reserves around a peninsula with views down the Pelorous Sound.
+Shaded by a canopy of beech and broadleaf trees, the reserves contain native species including manuka, rimu, kahikatea, and totara.

-On arrival in Blenheim, we have the opportunity to visit the world-famous Marlborough vineyards for lunch and a tasting of some of New Zealand's beloved wines.
-We then make our way to the small town of Kaikoura which enjoys a splendid setting, abutted by the sea and by the Seaward Kaikoura Mountains that reach very nearly to the shore.
-Our accommodations for the next two nights are in the village of Kaikoura, well-located for exploring the surrounding region.
+We then make our way to the small town of Kaikoura, our home for the next two night.
+Kaikoura enjoys a splendid setting abutted by the sea and the Seaward Kaikoura Mountains that nearly reach the shore, and is well-located for exploring the surrounding region.

 The White MorphKaikoura, New Zealand